DLlorena/tccm-homeworks/project3/README.txt

 To execute the executable you will use this command:
 >> ./Project3.exe

+It will generate an output fille named: "outputDYH_DLP.xyz".
+The output shows the number of atoms, kinetic, potential and total energy and the 3 coordinates of each atom in every step.

 To visualize the results we recommend use Molden.
 You can load the output file by this way:
 >> molden outputDYH_DLP.xyz